hashkanna/go-book-examples/README.md

 # go-book-examples
-practice examples and exercises from go book
+try out examples and exercises from go book